 You can work out timetable information using the trip planner at transportnsw.info.

 The easiest way to get to site from the Airport is via the train.
 Follow the signs at the airport to the Station.
 It will cost ~$21 to get out to Thornleigh Station, but it’s far more reliable than the hell on earth called Sydney Airport Traffic.

 - Catch the T8 Airport & South Line towards City Circle via Museum, which leaves from Platform 1.

 - Change trains at Central Station, which is 4 stops from International Airport Station, and 3 stops from Domestic Airport Station.

-- You want to go to Platform 16 to catch the T1 North Shore, Northern & Western Line towards Hornsby via Macquarie University.
+- You want to then catch the T1 North Shore, Northern & Western Line towards Hornsby, check the signs for the correct platform.
 It’s about 14-17 stops to Thornleigh Station, depending on the time of day.
 (Later trains are all stops, some earlier trains are express through the North Shore.)